indiah444/Media-Polarisation-Project/fox_news_scraper/README.md

     - Authenticate your aws credentials with docker
     - Create the docker image
     - Tag the docker image
-    - Upload tagged imgae to the ECR repository
+    - Upload tagged imgage to the ECR repository

 ### 💻 Running Locally (MacOS)
 The Fox News web scraper can also be ran locally by: